pankaj90382/END-1.0/S7/A-1/README.md

 ```
 ### Data Cleanning

+There are 3 and 1 null values respectiveley in the train data and Dev Data.
+I have dropped those records from the respective dataframes.

 ```python
 print("The Total null values in Train Data:- ",train_data['fine'].isnull().sum()) print("The Total null values in Test Data:- ",test_data['fine'].isnull().sum())